martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 ## Books (open access)
+ * [Quantitative Bioimaging](https://www.bioimagingguide.org/) - This book is a collaborative effort from experts in biology, imaging, image analysis, and data management, interpretation, and presentation.
+Our tips and recommendations come from real experiences training and working with biologists who are beginners to bioimaging and bioimage analysis.
  * [Bioimage Data Analysis Workflows (Kota Miura, Nataša Sladoje)](https://link.springer.com/book/10.1007/978-3-030-22386-1)
  * [Introduction to Bioimage Analysis (Pete Bankhead)](https://bioimagebook.github.io/)
  * [Analyzing fluorescence microscopy images with ImageJ (Pete Bankhead)](https://petebankhead.gitbooks.io/imagej-intro/content/)